two-trick-pony-NL/MeesmanAPI/readme.md

 # Meesman API
-This is a Python API wrapper for the Meesman investment platform.
+This is a Python API wrapper for the Meesman Indexbeleggen platform.
 The basic idea is to be able to fetch your account details programatically.

 You'll be able to fetch the following information:
 - Accounts: Lists your accounts, balance and labels